tpetricek/TomaspNet.Website/source/blog/2014/csharp-6-released.md

 methods is also simplified using the `=>` syntax.
 Yet, the code was still not completely satisfactory.
 Anders Hejlsberg provides an explanation:

-> In C# 3.0, we introduced the `var` keyword and type-infernece.
+> In C# 3.0, we introduced the `var` keyword and type-inference.
 So, why do we have
 > to write `double` five times?
 Also, there is a lot of noise when you have to mark
 > everything as `public` explicitly.
 We just want to make developer's life easier!